visiting lecturer, graphic design

 WEDF & SW Universities

-In addition to teaching at UWE, I’ve delivered guest lectures at Bath Spa University and the University of Gloucestershire, sharing insights into digital design, user research and the realities of creative work.
+In addition to teaching at UWE and Bath Spa University, I've given talks at the University of Gloucestershire, sharing insights into digital design, user research and the realities of creative work.

 I’ve also spoken at two events hosted by the West of England Design Forum.
 The first was a talk at the launch of their beautifully crafted book 5–9, which featured my personal project 12 by 12.
 The book was a showcase of self-initiated creative work made outside the 9–5.